FREQUENTLY ASKED QUESTIONS

 WHAT ARE THE ENVIRONMENTAL BENEFITS?

-HCES’s business activities are aimed at reducing carbon dioxide emissions through the generation of renewable energy at the sites and through funding projects that support its objects and priorities identified by members and local people.
-Each member of HCES will be benefiting the community through reducing their carbon footprint and contributing to the fight against climate change in a practical and measurable way,
+Highland CES’s business activities are aimed at reducing carbon dioxide emissions through the generation of renewable energy at the sites and through funding projects that support its objects and priorities identified by members and local people.
+Each member of Highland CES will be benefiting the community through reducing their carbon footprint and contributing to the fight against climate change in a practical and measurable way.

 WHAT MAKES UP THE HYDRO SITES’ INCOME?

 Each hydro site will generate electricity to send to the grid.
 Electricity that is generated goes through an export meter which monitors the output of electricity.
 This electricity is sold to a distributor for an export rate per kWh.
-HCES will receive the Feed-in-Tariff (‘FIT’) which is additional income to the export rate.
+Each hydro site will receive the Feed-in-Tariff (‘FIT’) which is additional income to the export rate.
 This is based on each kWh of electricity generated.

 The FIT scheme is a government programme designed to promote the uptake of renewable and low-carbon electricity generation technologies.